ongjx16/SmartURL/README.md

 Click here to use: https://url-shortener-b938d.web.app/

+*Do note that it might take a while for the first request to respond as the server hosting the Nest.js project has to run after being inactive for a while.*

 ## How it works
 1. Input a normal URL into the text box and press submit
 2. React frontend will send a POST request with the long url and receive a JSON payload consisting of the shortened URL